Have you ever felt like you’re just waiting for someone to tap you on the shoulder and say, “Hey, you don’t have what it takes to be in this role!” ?

 My Own Journey with Imposter Syndrome

-When I first started my coaching practice in 2005, I often caught myself thinking, “Who am I to help others when I haven’t fully figured out my own stuff?”
-That thought followed me around for the first year, making me feel like I constantly had to prove my value.
+When I first started my coaching practice in 2005, I often caught myself thinking, “Who am I to help others when I don't exactly have all my 'ducks in a row'?”
+That thought played on a loop for the first year, making me feel like I constantly had to prove my value - not just to myself but my clients.
+The result: being in my head more than being in my heart (where all the good stuff resides).

-And if I didn’t feel I was bringing value to my coaching sessions, imposter syndrome would set in and my inner critic would come out screaming…
+And if I didn’t feel I was bringing value to my coaching sessions, imposter syndrome would hit the scene, and my inner critic would come out screaming…

 “You don’t have what it takes.”